-The clinical pharmacologist, who previously led the medical division at University College London, is due to step down from his current role as head of research and development at British pharmaceutical giant GlaxoSmithKline (GSK).
+The clinical pharmacologist, who previously led the medical division at UCL, is due to step down from his current role as head of research and development at British pharmaceutical giant GlaxoSmithKline.

 He replaces Sir Mark Walport, the previous permanent holder of the post who is now the new head of UKRI, and will take over from interim adviser Chris Whitty in March next year.

 As chief scientific adviser Dr Vallance will advise the prime minister and cabinet members.
 He will also lead the Government Office for Science, promoting the use of scientific evidence in policymaking across government.